groovy-tutorial/groovy-tutorial/manuscript/02/02_08_Arrays.md

 #Arrays

 I> I'd use collections rather than arrays but you should probably know about arrays.

 For my money, the collections we've just looked at (lists, sets, maps) are more versatile than arrays and collections are my preferred approach.
 However, there's a lot of code out there using arrays so let's take a quick look.

 Arrays contain a fixed number of elements of a specified data type.
 Let's look at an example of array declaration and usage:

-{title="Declaring an array",lang=groovy}
+{title="Declaring an array",lang=Java}
 	Number[] point = new Number[2]

 	point[0] = 27
 	point[1] = -153

 	assert point.length == 2